Homeschool? Virtual School? Blended Learning? What are the Best Education Options for the 2020-21 School Year?

 CITA – Commission on International and Trans-regional Accreditation

-NCA – North Central Association (AdvancED, now Cognia)
+NCA – North Central Association – Cognia (formerly AdvancED)

-NWAC – Northwest Accreditation Commission (AdvancED, now Cognia)
+NWAC – Northwest Accreditation Commission – Cognia (formerly AdvancED)

 NEASC – New England Association of Schools and Colleges